Home > Intro to the Chat Monitor

 On each monitor, you’ll find a little button which will give you a “Non admin view” of the Chat Monitor (Single or Multi).
 There will be no sensitive data shown in this view (no agent or visitor email addresses, no links to transcripts or cases) but you can still monitor the overall activity of the widget with these views.

-Agents can get to this view by clicking on monitor section under team chat in the chat portal.
+Agents can get to this view by clicking on monitor section across the top in Conversations Hub.

 Then, hover over “Agents” to see a list of online and paused agents.